mmotti/pihole-gravity-optimise/README.md

 ### Requirements
 1. This script requires **Python 3.6+** in order to run.
 It has been written and tested on Raspbian Buster / DietPi.
-2. You must also install the following module for Python: **pyahocorasick**
-3. The script must be run as root (sudo)
+2. The script must be run as root (sudo)

 ### Installations:
 Update your list of available packages